superorange7410/Baby-Care-Room/README.md

 In November 2018, the Buildings Department released a revised version of "Provision of Baby Care and Breastfeeding Rooms in Commercial Buildings" which sets out seven supporting facilities and space design specifications that should be available in baby care rooms in Hong Kong.

 ![image](https://user-images.githubusercontent.com/83897078/117579028-b09d4280-b123-11eb-9593-4c3571007b13.png)

-7 supporting facilities required in "Provision of Baby Care Room and Breastfeeding Room in Commercial Buildings".
+7 supporting facilities required in "Provision of Baby Care Room and Breastfeeding Room in Commercial Buildings"

 ![image](https://user-images.githubusercontent.com/83897078/117579049-ce6aa780-b123-11eb-8a50-722fb47f8c30.png)

-Space design specification in "Provision of Baby Care Room and Breastfeeding Room in Commercial Buildings".
+Space design specification in "Provision of Baby Care Room and Breastfeeding Room in Commercial Buildings"

 In terms of the environment and facilities, some shopping malls basically meet the requirements of the government proposal document.
 The baby care room and toilet are separated and have a hygienic and comfortable environment.
 At the same time, the internal facilities are relatively completed, with comfortable seats, washing equipments and nappy table with raised edges, additional tools such as milk warmers, hot and cold water, and wet wipes, were also provided.

 ![image](https://user-images.githubusercontent.com/83897078/117579057-d88ca600-b123-11eb-8115-56421fb6786a.png)

-Comfortable seat (Telford Plaza Phase 2).
+Comfortable seat (Telford Plaza Phase 2)

 ![image](https://user-images.githubusercontent.com/83897078/117579067-e2aea480-b123-11eb-886e-b0a6e4f68a5c.png)

-Provision of Additional Facilities (Telford Place Phase 2).
+Provision of Additional Facilities (Telford Place Phase 2)

 However, there are still many shopping malls where baby care rooms are combined with women's toilets or toilets for the disabled, and the facilities and hygiene conditions are not ideal.
 The antibodies that newborns receive from their mothers diminish over time, and for babies with insufficient immunity and resistance, bacteria in the toilets may cause infections that can be harmful to their health.
 At the same time, the diaper table is set up in the women's toilet directly ignoring the possibility of men going out with their babies, and if they do encounter such a need one day, how will they be able to handle it?

 ![image](https://user-images.githubusercontent.com/83897078/117579072-ed693980-b123-11eb-905c-e24db985e504.png)

-A diaper table in the washroom (Telford Plaza Phase 1 & Festival Walk MTR).
+A diaper table in the washroom (Telford Plaza Phase 1 & Festival Walk MTR)

 From the scene, we can see that some shopping malls only have simple retractable diaper tables installed on the wall.
 In addition, there is neither a seat for the mother to sit down to breastfeed, nor a small side table can be placed items, and when the diaper table is put down, the space becomes very small, even the stroller cannot be placed, which will cause great inconvenience for mothers who take their babies alone.
 Without a seat, it is also difficult for a mother to breastfeed for a long time alone.